Matatika/matatika-docs/content/getting-started/publish-a-dataset-cli.md

 This will create the context `$CONTEXT_NAME` with an `AUTH TOKEN` value of `$AUTH_TOKEN`, set it as the default context, and then print out the default context as a formatted table.
 You will notice that the `ENDPOINT URL` is populated with the production Matatika API URL by default.
 If required, this can be changed using the `-e` option when either creating a new context or updating the default context.

 Once a default context has been set, verify everything is working by running the `profile` command.
-If successfuly, this will state the profile ID and name of the authenticated user:
+If successfully, this will state the profile ID and name of the authenticated user:

 ```bash
 matatika profile